 Hiking up to Panorama Ridge

 By this point of the hike I was pretty tired.
 We went into the trek already a bit sleep deprived and a little sore from some things in the days prior… so that wasn’t ideal haha.
 The hike between Black Tusk Junction and Panorama Ridge wasn’t too far but I felt this section more than any other point of the hike.
 Walking on rocks isn’t always easy and by this stage we were at about 2,100 m / 7000 feet above sea level (making it slightly harder to breathe if you aren’t used to being at altitude).
-Route finding was not a challenge in the day light and there were still other hikers around at this point.
+Route finding was not a challenge in the day light and also there were still other hikers around at this point.

 Hiking Down in the Dark

 We stayed up on Panorama Ridge until sunset (and a little into blue hour) as we are photographers and wanted to capture those scenes.
 It was a beautiful sight to witness, though it was a little challenging at times to then hike back down the rock pile in the dark.
 We had headlamps to help guide the way but the reflective markers often didn’t illuminate and it took some route finding at times.
 I would suggest getting down this section before dark if you are solo hiking or don’t have much experience with route finding.
-Once down the rocks we had a smooth hike back to camp.
+But once down the rocks we had a smooth hike back to camp.